harshadvitekar/demo-file/README.md

 # demo-file
-This is the demo file for git and github
+This is the demo file for git and github.